 ‘Grandpa!’
 The child gently pulled on his gnarled hand.

 ‘Yes child!’
-He patted her hand in return.
+He patted her delicate hand in return.

-‘Have you ever felt that it grows very silent just after a rain?’
+‘Have you ever felt that it grows very silent just after the rain stops?’
 She looked up into his face.
-‘I mean, before the crickets start singing and before the fireflies begin their magic dance of lanterns?’
+‘I mean, before the crickets start singing and before the fireflies begin their magical dance of stars?’

 ‘Do you really believe that Grandpa?’
 She smiled naughtily and the old man chuckled softly in return.

 ‘No!
 Of course not, child.
 The gods never suffer.
-That is why they are gods.’
+That is why they are the gods.’

 ‘Then why does it fall silent just after a rain?’
 She repeated her question.